 The first Mechanical PE exam was to be administered via Computer-Based Testing (CBT) in April 2020, but was cancelled along with all other April 2020 PE Exams due to the COVID-19v crisis.
 Both the first Fire Protection PE exam and Industrial & Systems PE exam, now along with the Mechanical PE Exam, are to be administered via CBT in October 2020.

 NCEES relocates official headquarters from Clemson, SC to Greenville, SC.
-NCEES also celebrates their 100th Annual Meeting in Chicago in August 2020 (the location of the first NCEES Annual Meeting in 1920).
+NCEES also celebrates their 100th Annual Meeting virtually due to COVID-19 (originally planned for Chicago in August 2020, which was the location of the first NCEES Annual Meeting in 1920).

 The 2020 WV Legislature approves HB4252 authorizing a number of changes to WV Engineering Law including, but not limited to, decoupling the PE exam from experience requirements, decreasing/eliminating many fees, and providing for military family and low income fee waivers for initial licensure.